Yattabyte/nSuite/src/Wizard/README.md

 # nSuite
-The nSuite program is intended to be used by developers or those who wish to package/diff/distribute one or many files.
+The nSuite wizard program is intended to be used by developers or those who wish to package/diff/distribute one or many files.
 It is a command-line application and is run by using one of the following arguments:

 - #### `-installer -src=<path> -dst=<path>`